 Inner Circle Biography

-In 1978, while playing for the now infamous Reggae Peace Concert (a historic event ..ed in the film Heartland Reggae, which featured Bob Marley and Peter Tosh), the band achieved a major breakthrough when Chris Blackwell signed the group to Island Records.
-That same year, they achieved substantial commercial success with the Island album Everything Is Great, which became a Top 20 hit in the U.K and a Top 10 smash in France, and produced the popular singles “Mary, Mary” and “Music Machine.”
+In 1978, while playing for the One Love Reggae Peace Concert in Jamaica, the historic event in the film “Heartland Reggae,” which featured Bob Marley and Peter Tosh, the band achieved a major breakthrough when Chris Blackwell signed the group to Island Records.
+That same year, they achieved substantial commercial success with the Island album “Everything Is Great,” which became a Top 20 hit in the U.K and a Top 10 smash in France, and produced the popular singles “Mary, Mary” and “Music Machine.”

-The title track of the album Bad Boys became a Number One hit in almost every European territory and sold approximately seven million copies worldwide; and “Sweat (A La La La La Long)” exploded across the world, simultaneously topping the charts in several countries in Asia, South America, Australia and New Zealand, as well as the European continent-where it became the most-played record ever in Germany and remained at 1 for a full three months.
+Inner Circle achieved new levels of international success in the 1990s.
+The title track of the album “Bad Boys” became a #1 hit in almost every European territory, and sold approximately seven million copies worldwide.
+Meanwhile, the Fox television network chose “Bad Boys” as the theme song for its reality show Cops, premiering in March 1989.
+As the program turned into a hit, “Bad Boys” became a household pop-culture reference.
+Marking the 25-year anniversary that “Bad Boys” has been on Cops, it has been named the #1 most played reggae song across the world.
+“Sweat (A La La La La Long)” exploded across the world right after, topping the charts in several countries in Asia, South America, Australia, and New Zealand as well as the European continent where it became the most played record in Germany and remained at #1 for a full three months.

 “In the last three or four years, we’ve been everywhere in the world, ” says Roger Lewis.
 “Brazil, Guam, India, Taipei, Beirut, Singapore, Malaysia, Sri Lanka, Asia, India the United Arab Emirates,” continues Lancelot Hall.
-“To some people a world tour is North America, Europe and Japan, but not US.
+“To some people a world tour is North America, Europe and Japan, but not us.
 If it’s on the map, we’re going there.”
 “Traveling around the world, you really learn that everybody’s basically the same,” observes Ian Lewis.

+“We are all one, regardless of our different ideas, and music is the best way to communicate that.
+Music is the highest language; it transcends politics, geography, and skin color, and it transcends all the things that separate people.”
+According to Touter Harvey, “The name Inner Circle means family, and that’s what we are.
 We’re all devoted to the band and each other, and that’s what makes us strong.
 We believe in the spiritual vibes of family and friends.
 Our success is nothing without warm, genuine people around to share it.
-Being successful is day-to-day just trying to be happy and keeping it real.
+Being successful is day-to-day just trying to be happy and keeping it real.”